numpattern/numpattern.github.io/_posts/2024-08-05-Segment_Anything_Model.md

 Segment Anything (SAM), Mask R-CNN and DeepLab are segmentation models.
 Their applicability for rock particle analysis depend on the requirements of the task, flexibility, customization, resource efficiency, among others.
 SAM excels in zero-shot scenarios, however it is resource-intensive due to its architecture.
 The example shows a zero-short result on an image with numerous clasts.
 The coloured masks are SAM's outputs to partition the image.
-The necessary metrics for the red contours are calculated to derive the shape descriptors.
+The required self-descriptve metrics are calculated for the red contours to derive shape descriptors.

 <div style="display: flex; justify-content: space-between;">